-- A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date. - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.
+• A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date.

+• An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.

 The UAAL contribution rate is determined by calculating the amortization payment as a level-percent of payroll, assuming a constant number of active members and assumed salary increases.
-This methodology results in payments that are lower in the initial years of the amortization period, but increase each year in the future with the assumed payroll growth assumption of 3.50%.
+This methodology results in payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption of 3.50%.
 Because the UAAL contribution rate is determined as a level-percent of payroll, the dollar amount of the UAAL contribution is scheduled to increase 3.50% each year in the future, even if all actuarial assumptions are met.
 Therefore, if the increase in covered payroll is less than 3.50% per year, the UAAL contribution rate will increase.
-The current valuation results show the covered payroll has increased by 2.39% since the prior valuation, resulting in an increase in the UAAL contribution rate compared to what was expected.
+The current valuation results show the covered payroll has increased by 3.29% since the prior valuation, resulting in an increase in the UAAL contribution rate compared to what was expected.

 Because it is extremely difficult to estimate the court fees for the current fiscal year, the actual court fees from the prior year have historically been used as the estimate for the current fiscal year.
-Therefore, the estimated court fees for FY 2020 are \$3,946,292 (based on the actual court fees for FY 2019).
-This amount, when combined with expected member contributions, is insufficient to meet the actuarial required contribution for the plan year ending June 30, 2020.
-Therefore, an additional contribution of \$348,794 by the State is required.
-Note that the FY 2019 court fees were about \$166,000 less than the actual court fees for FY 2018.
-Any reduction in the expected court fees results in an increase in the additional State contribution necessary to meet the actuarial contribution rate.
+However, due to the COVID-19 pandemic we expect court fees to be lower during FY 2021 than FY 2020.
+Therefore, the estimated court fees for FY 2021 are \$3,016,122 (85% of the court fees received during FY 2020).
+This amount, when combined with expected member contributions, is insufficient to meet the actuarial required contribution for the plan year ending June 30, 2021.
+Therefore, an additional contribution of \$1,427,719 by the State is required.
+Note that the court fees for the fiscal year ending June 30, 2020 were about \$398,000 lower than the actual court fees for fiscal year 2019, partially as the result of COVID-19.
+Additional data provided by the System indicates that court fees in the first three months of fiscal year 2021 were about 80% lower than those in the first three months of fiscal year 2020.
+Given the unknown period that COVID-19 may impact court fees, we modified the prior practice of assuming court fees in the current fiscal year would be equal to those in the prior fiscal year.
+The impact of the reduction in the expected court fees results in an increase in the additional State contribution necessary to meet the actuarial contribution rate.
 See Section 5 of the report for the detailed development of the contribution rates which are summarized in the following table:

-Contribution Rates July 1, 2019 July 1, 2018 1.
-Normal Cost Rate 24.23% 24.50% 2.
-UAAL Contribution Rate 1.33% 2.20% 3.
-Total Actuarial Required Contribution Rate 25.56% 26.70% 4.
-Member Contribution Rate (7.99%) (7.62%) 5.
-Employer Required Contribution Rate [3+4] 17.57% 19.08% 6.
-Estimated Payroll \$ 24,445,565 \$ 23,873,911 7.
-Employer Required Contribution [5 6] 4,295,086 4,555,142 8.
-Estimated Court Fees 3,946,292 4,112,543 9.
-Additional Required State Contribution [7 - 8, but not less than \$0] \$ 348,794 \$ 442,599
+Contribution Rates July 1, 2020 July 1, 2019 Normal Cost Rate 24.23% 24.23% 2.
+UAAL Contribution Rate 1.72% 1.33% 3.
+Total Actuarial Required Contribution Rate 25.95% 25.56% 4.
+Member Contribution Rate (8.35%) (7.99%) 5.
+Employer Required Contribution Rate [3 + 4] 17.60% 17.57% 6.
+Estimated Payroll \$ 25,249,097 \$ 24,445,565 7.
+Employer Required Contribution [5 6] 4,443,841 4,295,086 8.
+Estimated Court Fees 3,016,122 3,946,292 9.
+Additional Required State Contribution [7 - 8, but not less than \$0] \$ 1,427,719 \$ 348,794